 Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment when (1) submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s employment or academic advancement, (2) submission to or rejection of such conduct by an individual is used as the basis for employment decisions or academic decisions affecting such individual, (3) such conduct has the purpose or effect of unreasonably interfering with an individual’s work or academic performance or creating an intimidating, hostile, or offensive working or academic environment.

 Sexual harassment may occur between individuals of different status or authority in the institution or between peers.
 Offenders may be subject to dismissal or other disciplinary action after being afforded procedural due process.
 Members of the college community are encouraged to resolve sexual harassment situations as informally as possible.
 Unresolved problems should be reported immediately to a supervisor, a member of the administrative staff, or to the Equal Opportunity Officer (Director of Human Resources).
-Students should report unresolved problems to the Vice President for Enrollment and Student Services.
+Students should report unresolved problems to the Vice President for Student Affairs and Enrollment Management.
 Every effort will be made to protect the rights, privacy, and confidentiality of both the complainant and the accused and to protect the complainant from reprisals or other discrimination.
 Additional information is available in the Dalton State College Policy and Procedures Statement on Sexual Harassment.
-Copies are available in the office of the President, the Vice President for Academic Affairs, the Vice President for Enrollment and Student Services, and the Fiscal Affairs Office and in the Library.
+Copies are available in the office of the President, the Vice President for Academic Affairs, the Vice President for Student Affairs and Enrollment Management, and the Fiscal Affairs Office and in the Library.

-The Office of the Vice President for Enrollment and Student Services is responsible for providing support for students by serving as a voice for student concerns within the broader campus community.
+The Office of the Vice President for Student Affairs and Enrollment Management is responsible for providing support for students by serving as a voice for student concerns within the broader campus community.
 The Office also serves as a primary link between students, faculty, and the administration of the College.
-The Office of the Vice President for Enrollment and Student Services offers a first line of response for students in addressing issues in any area of student life.
+The Office of the Vice President for Student Affairs and Enrollment Management offers a first line of response for students in addressing issues in any area of student life.
 Students enrolled in the college’s distance education program who take online/hybrid courses are subject to the same grievance procedures.

 Contact Information -